 You can also use a water-bath type of chafing dish to keep food cold.
 Just fill the water pan with ice instead of boiling water and omit the flames.

 Check whether the company that sells your chafing dish also sells food pans in other sizes for it.
 This is one way to easily and cheaply create a more versatile chafing dish.

 While the majority of liquid/gel-fuel chafing dishes do not ship with fuel, you can easily pick some up in the camping section of your local department store.

 Do not place food directly in the water pan.
-This pan tends to be constructed from thinner material, which will allow your food to burn easily when it is in contact with a more direct heat than the water bath.
+This pan tends to be constructed from thinner material, which will allow your food to burn easily when it is in contact with more direct heat than the water bath.

-If your chafing dish uses a gel fuel, be sure that you have enough fuel to last for the entire event or party.
+If your chafing dish uses gel fuel, be sure that you have enough fuel to last for the entire event or party.
 What you do not want to deal with is switching out gel-fuel canisters on a hot chafing dish.

 To avoid injury, be sure to check that any metal edges on your chafing dish are planed down so that they are neither sharp nor rough.

 Q. Should I go with a metal or a glass cover?

 A. While both are effective at keeping heat and moisture in, there are some differences between them that you should consider.
 One of the biggest is visibility.
 With a glass cover, you can easily tell what is in the chafing dish.
 This not only allows the cook to tell at a glance how much food remains, but also will cut down on heat loss from guests constantly lifting the lid to peek at what is inside.